hardisj/erinsaudiocorner/content/english/loudspeakers/Bose_TV_Speaker_Soundbar.md

 This soundbar features a bass level adjustment.
 I have provided the relative changes below, referenced to the default (normal) bass adjustment.

-Note: Mesaurements are not anechoic; data is intended to be analyzed for differences in settings.
+Note: Measurements are not anechoic; data is intended to be analyzed for differences in settings.

 <img align="left" src="https://dl.dropboxusercontent.com/s/dmhdep4uh2z5rcp/Bose%20TV%20Speaker%20Soundbar%20--%20Bass%20Adjustment%20Settings.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />